Lori Lightfoot: Chicago Police Department Office of Professional Standards (2002–04)

 In 2002, Lightfoot was appointed chief administrator of the Chicago Police Department Office of Professional Standards, a now-defunct governmental police oversight group, by Police Superintendent Terry Hillard.
 She held the position for two years.
 In the position, she was in charge of investigating possible cases of police misconduct, including police shootings of civilians.
 However, a Chicago Tribune report found that the Office of Professional Standards' investigations often lacked thoroughness.
 Lightfoot says her recommendations for disciplinary action were often rejected by the police department.

 In one notable case, Lightfoot went against Police Department orthodoxy by recommending the firing of officer Alvin Weems, who shot and killed an unarmed man, Michael Pleasance.
-Weems was initially believed to have accidentally shot Pleasance, but after video evidence contradicting the initial claims was revealed, even Weems himself expressed feeling that the shooting was unjustified.
+Weems was initially believed to have accidentally shot Pleasance, but after video evidence contradicting the initial claims was revealed, even Weems himself expressed the view that the shooting was unjustified.
 Weems was not fired by the Chicago Police Department, but the city was eventually forced to pay a settlement to the Pleasance family.
 Weems later committed suicide.

 In another controversial case where officer Phyllis Clinkscales shot and killed unarmed 17-year-old Robert Washington, the Chicago Tribune reported that Lightfoot determined that the shooting was justified.
 In doing so, the Tribune said she reversed the order of her predecessor, who had called for Clinkscales's firing.
 Clinkscales's account of the events of the shooting had been found to contain untrue statements in an investigation.
 Lightfoot disputes this account of Clinkscales's case, saying that the police superintendent at the time was responsible for declining Lightfoot's predecessor's finding that the shooting was unjustified.
 Lightfoot said her action on the case was to push for a 30-day suspension for Clinkscales, which she implied was the most that was possible given the circumstances.